DCoupry/autografs/README.rst

 - documentation writing
 - better handling of the databases:
   + precomputing sbu-topologies correspondance
-  + list of paths to custom databases...
+  + use better format than pickle

 Install:
 --------